ElectronicToast/electronictoast.github.io/projects.md

 ![ar](img/ar.JPG)
 ![ar-disp](img/ar-display.JPG)

 This is a proof-of-concept of a wearable computer that doubles as an electronic vision-enhancing aid, powered by a Raspberry Pi and a 3D-printed transparent screen.
-I seek to turn this prototype into a lightweight, robust, and easy-to-use open-source project that anyone with severe visual impairments that are uncorrectable with surgery - or who just want an awesome wearable computer - can build for less than $100.
+I seek to turn this prototype into a lightweight, robust, and easy-to-use open-source project that, aside from being an awesome wearable computer for under $100, can also benefit those with visual impairments that are uncorrectable by surgery.

 ---